redis-developer/SnakeGame/README.md

 ### Future Plans

 - Add more of these events driven processes by adding more features to the game, like tools, skills etc.
-- Add and migrate the working of the Redis database by redesigning the currently existing structure with RedisJSON module.
+- Add and migrate the working of the Redis database by redesigning the currently existing structure with Redis JSON.

 ### Try it out